 Last month, I visited Gaza again.
 I say to the hon.
 Member for Birmingham, Yardley (Jess Phillips) that we will do what we can to assist Members of Parliament in going, because there is nothing like seeing things on both sides, but it must be for Israel to decide in terms of security.
-We are all subject to being cautious about that.
+We are all subject to caution about that.
 While I was there, I once again saw the extreme humanitarian difficulties that the people of Gaza now face.
-As Members have noted over the course of the debate, people there are living without enough fresh water, with only four hours of power a day, with some of the highest youth unemployment rates in the world and, perhaps most importantly, with diminishing hope for their own or their children’s futures.
+As Members have noted over the course of the debate, people there are living without enough fresh water, with only four hours of power a day, with some of the highest youth unemployment rates in the world and, perhaps most important, with diminishing hope for their own or their children’s futures.

 I will pick out a few key parts of the humanitarian system.
 Without additional support, the health system is unable to cope with the high casualty rates from the demonstrations.
 Between 30 March and 12 June, 14,605 people were injured and a further 135 died.
 Between 30 March and 3 June, two health workers were killed and 328 were injured, including by live ammunition and tear gas.
 An estimated 80,000 additional non-trauma patients have had limited access to emergency healthcare services.
 Shortages of medicines are chronic in Gaza.
 An estimated 1.2 million Gaza residents have no access to running water.
 A lack of adequate sanitation facilities poses a serious health risk.
 Approximately 1.45 million people in the Gaza strip are at risk of contracting waterborne diseases from the consumption of unsafe water.
 Gaza has three main sources of electricity supply: Israel, Egypt and the Gaza power plant.
 The most stable of those sources is from Israel, which supplies 120 MW of electricity through 10 feeder lines, but those are unstable, as we know.